pr-curtis/pr-curtis.github.io/DH/network_analysis.md

 permalink: /DH/network_analysis/
 ---
 <p id="top">
 In November, 2017, I participated in the University of Chicago’s <a href="https://ceas.uchicago.edu/page/digital-humanities-workshop">“The Impact of the Digital on Japanese Studies,”</a> a workshop that sought to respond to the growing question of how digital methods are currently or could potentially change the way we approach Japanese Studies research.
-This page is a summary of some of the ideas that emerged from my work for this event and a guide to the process of approaching such a digital project for the first time.</p>
+This page showcases the ideas that emerged from my work for this event and a guide to the process of approaching such a digital project for the first time.</p>

 <div class="container-figure quarter-width float-right">
   <figure>